Snappsu/Coding-Bootcamp/README.md

 3. Open the IDE

-## 2. Adding ESP8266 library to the IDE
+## 2. Adding ESP8266 Library to the IDE
 1. Click on File > Preferences
 * On Windows...
 * On OS X, Click on Arduino (at the top), then Preferences